-A chef CV should consist of just the right ingredients to pique the hiring manager’s interest and persuade them to invite you for an interview.
+A chef CV should consist of just the right ingredients to pique the interest of hiring managers and persuade them to invite you for an interview.

-Hiring managers and restaurant owners don’t have a lot of time to spend pouring over your CV, so how do you make a great impression and ensure you catch their attention?
+Restaurant owners and managers don’t have a lot of time to spend pouring over your CV, so how do you make a great impression and ensure you catch their attention?

-With dozens of occupation-specific CV examples , Resume.io is an expert resource for job seekers at every stage of their careers.
+With dozens of occupation-specific CV examples and writing guides, Resume.io is an expert resource for job seekers at every stage of their careers.
 In this CV guide, together with our chef CV example, you can expect to learn more on the following topics:

 - The role of a chef and what this entails

-- How to write your chef CV (with plenty of tips and tricks!)
+- Tips on how to write your chef CV

 - The most effective format to use for your chef CV

-- Information on the best layout and design to use for your chef CV
+- Advice on the best layout and design to use for your chef CV

 What does a chef do?

-A chef has responsibility for the kitchen.
+Chefs have overall responsibility for the kitchen.
 They can work in various settings, including restaurants, hotels, and schools.
-The chef will plan the menu, deal with the food preparation, and manage the kitchen staff to deliver the meals with quality in mind and within a short timeline.
+In each type of setting, they plan the menu, deal with the food preparation, and manage the kitchen staff to deliver high-quality meals as promptly as possible

 Most chefs work over 50 hours a week as it is a high-pressure and extremely busy role.